Folkestone Groomers Directory

 • Walk early morning or evening - Avoid midday heat

-• Use paw balm - Creates a protective barrier — try a quality paw balm after beach walks.
+• Use paw balm - Creates a protective barrier, especially after beach walks

 • Consider dog boots - For very hot surfaces